 So you might as well look for a fund that are offering low fees.

-I would say if you have a fund in NZ with a fee lower than 0.5% you are doing OK.
+If you have a fund in NZ with a fee lower than 0.5% you are doing OK.
 What do you think?
 Let me know in the comments.

 Information presented on the Website is intended for informational and entertainment purposes only and is not meant to be taken as financial advice.
 Some of the links above are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through.
 Please note that I only recommend products and services that I have personally used.